“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 Q. It’s finally lunchtime!
 How do you usually spend it?

 Jinhyang🌱: I usually go out to eatwith my teammates oreat at the underground cafeteria.
 On days when I’m really tired, I sometimes take a break in the lounge at the “Trust Center.”
 It has massage chairs and recliners, so it’s a great place to lie down and relax.
 I also check my Instagram feedwhenever I have a moment.
-I created a separate account to follow brands I’m interested in—it helps me stay on top of trends.
+I created a separate account to follow brands I’m interested in—it helps me stay on top of the latest trends.

 PM 1:00 PM – 6:00 PM | Afternoon Work 🚀